metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Text-Minify/README.md

 newlines will still be collapsed in HTML elements where whitespace is meaningful, e.g. `pre` or `textarea`.

+# SUPPORT FOR OLDER PERL VERSIONS

+This module requires Perl v5.16, which is the same minimum version that the current version of [Mojolicious](https://metacpan.org/pod/Mojolicious) requires.

+Future releases may only support Perl versions released in the last ten years.

 # SEE ALSO

 [Text::Minify::XS](https://metacpan.org/pod/Text%3A%3AMinify%3A%3AXS)